How to Travel Istanbul on a Budget

 The cheapest way to get to other parts of Turkey is by bus.
 There are seemingly hundreds of bus companies available connecting Istanbul to various cities and towns in other parts of Turkey.
 Some buses even have wifi and bus stewards onboard to bring you drinks and snacks (woah, what?).
 It is not necessary to buy bus tickets far in advance; simply showing up at the bus terminal on the day of travel itself will do.
 Be prepared to get hassled by many bus company employees at the terminal, though.

-Istanbul’s Main Bus Terminal is also known as Büyük Otogar, located near the district of Esenler.
+Istanbul’s Main Bus Terminal, also known as Büyük Otogar, is located near the district of Esenler.
 It is accessible from Taksim via IETT city bus 83-O (Otogar-Taksim).
 To get there by train, drop off at “Otogar” which is on the red line.

 If you’re short on time or travelling very far from Istanbul, hop on affordable domestic flights with Pegasus Airlines, Onur Air, Atlasjet, Sun Express or Turkish Airlines.